 And if you want to use it as a decoration, try creating it with model magic.

 This is a detailed guide on exactly how to create your own Day of the Dead sugar skull makeup.
 It gives tips on what products to use and how to achieve this look.

-What’s great is that it gives you the basic instructions for applying the makeup and then you can let your kids show you pictures of what they want their makeup to look like.
+What’s great is that it gives you the basic instructions for applying the makeup, and then you can let your kids show you pictures of what they want their makeup to look like.

 If you want to go all out, this blog post shows you exactly how to create a DIY Day of the Dead costume for kids that’s budget-friendly and super easy to replicate.

-She also gives a make-up tutorial and says what worked (and what didn’t) as she applied the makeup to her child.
+She also gives a make-up tutorial and says what worked (and didn’t) as she applied the makeup to her child.

 Day of the Dead Recipes

 Is it really a holiday if you don’t have cake?
-It doesn’t get much cuter than this lovely Dia de los Muertos cake that’s make with 3 layers of vanilla cake and topped with cream cheese frosting and Day of the Dead sugar skulls!
+It doesn’t get much cuter than this lovely Dia de los Muertos cake that’s made with 3 layers of vanilla cake and topped with cream cheese frosting and Day of the Dead sugar skulls!

-But, the real awe-factor is that the inside is just as colorful!
+But, the real awe factor is that the inside is just as colorful!

 Pumpkin is a fall staple, so why not turn it into these delicious Pumpkin Empanadas for a yummy snack?
 These are perfect for a snack or to serve in an upcoming Halloween or Day of the Dead party.